This article is updated for 2022 Medicare costs.

 If in doubt, check to find out if Medicare covers a service or item.

-Alternatives to Original Medicare Part B
+Supplements to Medicare Part B

 If you feel you might need extra help paying your expenses, you can purchase a Medigap plan to help cover expenses for drugs for a chronic illness or other medical needs.